YilongCoryWang/feedforward_neural_network/README.md

   - Backpropagation and parameter updates
   - Training on a synthetic dataset

-- **`2. feedforward_nn_with_validation.ipynb`**: Expands upon the first notebook by incorporating:
+- **`2. neural_network_pytorch.ipynb`**: Implements the first notebook with Pytorch:
-  - Validation dataset evaluation
+  - PyTorch Dataset and DataLoader for efficient data handling
+  - Training loop with epoch and batch iteration
-  - Tracking training and validation loss over epochs
+  - Tracking training loss over epochs
-  - Plotting loss curves for performance visualization
+  - Plotting training loss curves for performance visualization
-  - Implementing early stopping criteria
+  - GPU acceleration support (if available)

 ## Getting Started